vrld/suit/docs/widgets.rst

 Unlike all other widgets, an ``ImageButton`` is not affected by the current theme.
-The argument ``normal`` defines the image of the normal state as well as the area of the widget: The button activates when the mouse is over a pixel with non-zero alpha value.
+The argument ``normal`` defines the image of the normal state as well as the area of the widget.
+The button activates when the mouse enters the area occupied by the widget.
+If the option ``mask`` defined, the button activates only if the mouse is over a pixel with non-zero alpha.
 You can provide additional ``hovered`` and ``active`` images, but the widget area is always computed from the ``normal`` image.
+You can provide additional ``hovered`` and ``active`` images, but the widget area is always computed from the ``normal`` image.

 **Additional Options:**

+``mask``
+   Alpha-mask of the button, i.e. an ``ImageData`` of the same size as the ``normal`` image that has non-zero alpha where the button should activate.

 ``normal``
    Image for the normal state of the widget.
 Defaults to widget payload.